7 Light-Hearted Tips to Help You Relax When You are Feeling Overwhelmed

-But a walk as a mean to help you refresh your heads is one thing.
-The main and primary reason for a good unorthodox walk is to help us break the cycle of negative thinking and fear that might lead to burnout.
+But a walk as an instrument to help you refresh your head is one thing.
+The main reason for a good unorthodox walk is to help us break the cycle of negative thinking and fear that might lead to burnout.

 So try choosing a route that you are not very familiar with.
-Forcing your brain to work a bit harder on how navigate you across the unfamiliar terrains will help it to stop thinking other unhealthy thoughts.
+Forcing your brain to work harder on how to navigate you across the unfamiliar terrains will help it stop thinking other unhealthy thoughts.

 2. Watch or Read Something Funny

-It might not eliminate the feeling of overwhelm completely.
-But it it will give you a short breathing space - which might be enough for you to start thinking in a more relaxed manner.
+It might not eliminate the overwhelm.
+But it will give you a brief breathing space - which might be enough for you to think in a more relaxed manner.

-Talking about breathing, breathing exercise might be able to help as well.
+Talking about breathing, breathing exercise might help as well.

 3. Stay Active